OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/sloan-galaxies/index.md

 The multifaceted Sloan Digital Sky Survey (SDSS) is an ambitious project to image and get spectra for about 35% of the sky.
 These spectra allow astronomers to probe deeply into the universe.
 The survey measured the position and brightness of almost 1 billion objects, and obtained spectra to more than 4 million objects.

 Sloan DSS operates many investigations on all manner of objects.
-Here, we focus on the {term}`redshift <redshift/blueshift>` survey which yields galaxies and quasars (discussed in Quasars).
+Here, we focus on the {term}`redshift <redshift/blueshift>` survey which yields galaxies and quasars (discussed in [Quasars](../quasars/index)).

 :::{figure} sloan_faceon.png
 :align: left
 :alt: A face-on view of the Sloan Galaxies slices of galaxies.

 A face-on view of the Sloan Galaxies.
 Similar to the 2dF Galaxies, Sloan observed in two general directions in the sky, and we see the resulting slices here.
-Sloan's slices are wider, covering more of the sky, but they are also thicker, particularly the one of the right in this image.
+Sloan's slices are wider, covering more of the sky, but they are also thicker, particularly the one on the right side in this image.
 :::